tadblair/tadblair/README.md

     'postdata' structure VARIABLES: post-extinction data
         - shock_code: shock modulation of cell (1 for significantly excited, -1 for surpressed, 0 for neither)
         - all other fields have the same interpretation as in 'predata'

+## presizecc: data files for evaluating cells eccentricity (ecc, radial distance from center) and cell size (csize, in pixels) effect of recurrence or place score.
+Each file corresponds to an animals recording session, as in 'sessiondata/', and contains the variables:
+    'cecc': cell eccentricity from center (cpos) in pixels 'cpos': center of recoding, in pixels
+    'csize': cell size, in pixels

 ## pretrn: matched data for comparing before training, 2 session per rat (pre and post) per condition. 'pre' is before training, 'trn' is during training (before shock)
     'predata' structure VARIABLES: pre-training data